The Marist School, Sunninghill

-A pastorally strong day school for girls aged 3-18, The Marist School in Sunninghill carefully balances intellectual firepower with kindness and community.
+An academically strong day school for girls with co-ed nursery, The Marist School, Ascot balances intellectual firepower with kindness and community.

-The Marist is a catholic girls’ day school close to the centre of Sunninghill (East of Ascot) for children 3 – 18 years old.
-Originally founded in 1870 (moving to Berkshire in 1942) by the Marist Sisters – a religious order of Catholic sisters established in France to provide for the poor and uneducated – only a third of children who come here are now catholic, with all religions/non-religions welcome.
-The school houses 290 seniors and 175 in Prep on a deceptive 55-acre woodland site that is dominated by a grand red brick Victorian mansion block, with more recent additions bolted on over time.
+The Marist is an academically impressive catholic girls’ day school close to the centre of Sunninghill (east of Ascot) for children 2-18 years old.
+Originally founded in 1870 (moving to Berkshire in 1947) by the Marist Sisters – a religious order of Catholic sisters established in France to provide for the poor and uneducated – only a third of children who come here are now catholic, with all religions/non-religions welcome.
+The school houses 290 seniors, 175 in Prep and Nursery on a 55-acre woodland site.

 It is deceptively spacious, with extensive woodland and green space to enjoy.
-Sportswise, the mahoosive new multi-purpose sports hall, opened by the Duke of York in 2017, is the star of the show with floodlit courts, astroturf pitch and an onsite 22 metre indoor swimming pool (what happened to the other 3m?), with all kids having lessons right from Prep to Senior and kids as young as 3 able to join the after school swimming club.
+Sportswise, the huge multi-purpose sports hall is the star of the show with floodlit courts, astroturf pitch and an onsite 22-metre indoor swimming pool (what happened to the other 3m?), with all kids having lessons right from Nursery to Senior and kids as young as three able to join the after-school swimming club.
 This is a major boon for the school – how many of us struggle to get our kids in the pool every week?
 Sport is particularly strong and The Marist are formidable on the pitch.
 Is it any wonder when so many of the girls compete in county and national squads – hockey, netball, swimming and more.

-The arty offering is strong too with dance studio, art and ceramics studio with kiln and darkroom, Music and Drama Centre is impressive too with its music recording studio, rehearsal space, individual practice rooms and an 80-seater theatre.
+The arty offering is strong too with a dance studio, art and ceramics studio with kiln and darkroom.
+The Music and Drama Centre is impressive too with its music recording studio, rehearsal space, individual practice rooms and an 80-seater theatre.
 They’re also incredibly lucky to have music teacher Ron McAllister, who comes from a professional background having worked at the brilliant South Hill Park, just down the road in Bracknell.
 His creative brain and musical know-how is a superb resource for jazz handers and aspiring musicians to tap into.

-Elsewhere the Forest School plays a huge part in school life across all age groups, but is used a lot by the younger children who also get to enjoy the sensory garden and willow dome classroom, too.
+Forest School and the outdoors plays a huge part in school life across all age groups, but is used a lot by the younger children who also get to enjoy the sensory garden and willow dome classroom, too.
 But the Outdoor Learning Coordinator has plans to create a field study centre for senior pupils to use the grounds for practical studies.
-The school also boasts an outdoor amphitheatre, a rather unusual asset but rather lovely for parents to come along and see alfresco performances.
-Close your eyes, take a sip of Negroni, and you could almost be in Verona.
+The school also boasts an outdoor amphitheatre, a rather unusual asset but lovely for parents to come along and see alfresco performances.
+Close your eyes, take a sip of Pinot, and you could almost be in Verona.

 On the surface, The Marist appears quite traditional – it’s the boater hats and blazers – but there are sparks of forward thinking and innovation which is key to Principal Jo Smith’s vision for the school.
 From subject matter, activities and tech to new ways of learning and teaching, personal and academic growth comes from being curious and implementing change when it brings something new and worthwhile to the table.
 It creates a frisson of excitement and an energy that is infectious.
-The results in STEM subjects are very good, there are some funky co-curricular activities like TedTalk Club, robotics, biodiversity and group of girls are currently part of a pilot Google project to design an app that fulfils a need, currently unfulfilled.
-The ideas put forward for this project are mind blowing.
+The results in STEM subjects are very good, there are some funky co-curricular activities like TedTalk Club, robotics, biodiversity and group of girls took part in a pilot Google project to design an app that fulfils a need, currently unfulfilled.
 The future is bright for Marist female entrepreneurs.
 Watch this space.

-Take one small, selective school, add small class sizes – only 20 per class, with specialist teachers, all of which helps produce healthy GCSE and A level results.
-Fifth in The Telegraph Best Small Independent School in 2018, GCSE results were still impressive with 16% Grade 9 (A*) and 65% Grades 9-7 (A*-A).
+Take one small, selective school, add small class sizes – only 20 per class, with specialist teachers, all of which helps produce healthy crop of GCSE and A level results.
+In one of the most challenging years ever for exam students, GCSE results were still impressive with 16% Grade 9 (A*) and 65% Grades 9-7 (A*-A).
 A Level grades were also top notch, with 54% achieving an A*-A and 88% A*-B at A Level.
 Am impressive 33% of students achieved straight A*-A grades.
 It’s no wonder The Marist is ranked 7th in the UK by The Telegraph.
 As for the next chapter, the majority of last year’s sixth formers (77% if you like a stat) have hot footed to prestigious Russell Group unis.

 Pastoral care and wellbeing is strong here, and I love that there is a mentoring system for new seniors.
-Everyone in Year 7 gets a Year 9 Guardian Angel plus all girls from years 7-13 are buddied up in a ‘lily group’, groups of 6 girls from across the years who meet regularly for social support and peer mentoring.
+Everyone in Year 7 gets a Year 9 Marist Mentor plus all girls from years 7-13 are buddied up in a ‘lily group’, groups of six girls from across the years who meet regularly for social support and peer mentoring.
 In essence, it’s a micro House system but more personal and sociable.
 The wellbeing of staff is also taken seriously too, with yoga, art, running and other mindful activities available.
 Not quite a spa day, but we’ll take it.

-The Marist wants to be affordable to working parents, so the fees are lower than the Berkshire average, I’d say.
-The 2019 fees all include lunch; Nursery-Reception £3400 per term (including ballet); Years 1-2 – £3,900 per term – including swimming and dance.
-Years 3-6 – £4360 per term; and Senior School – £5280 per term.
+The Marist wants to be affordable to working parents, so the fees are lower than the Berkshire average.
+The 2021 fees all include lunch; Nursery-Reception £3,400 per term; Years 1-2 – £3,900 per term – including swimming and dance.
+Years 3-6 – £4,360 per term; and Senior School – £5,280 per term – including swimming.
 Music lessons and some extra-curricular activities cost extra.
 The school also accept Child Care Vouchers, give discounts for paying lump sums in advance and you can also spread the cost by paying termly fees on a monthly basis.

 WRAP AROUND CARE

-Plans are afoot to extend provision further but currently, girls can arrive from 8am and the school day ends at 4pm, with study and after school clubs running until 6pm.
+Plans are afoot to extend provision further but currently, girls can arrive from 8am and the school day ends at 4pm, with study and after-school clubs running until 6pm.
 The lunch break is slightly longer so that lunchtime activities can be squeezed into the day, too.
 There are also clubs and care available for the little ones (extra charge) but gives stressed out parents juggling work/ life and school runs plenty of options.
 Plus The Marist busses in kids in from Camberley, Maidenhead, Virginia Water, Taplow, Windsor and Wokingham areas.
 No hair raising school runs.
 Phew.
-The routes are regularly reviewed to scoop up children who need to a ride .
+The routes are regularly reviewed to scoop up children who need a ride .

 WORD ON THE GROUND

-Pastorally excellent is the feedback from parents, who delight in their happy, grounded kids.
-Pickups by car can be tricky, as the car park is small.
-Most parents I’ve been in touch with know what they have bought into here and are happy with the mix of small classes, individual care and a lack of social and pressure.
-They also love the how calm the school is.
+Excellent feedback from parents, who delight in their happy, grounded kids.
+The mix of small classes, innovation, academic excellence and a lack of social pressure hit the sweet spot.
+They love how calm the school is.
 Everyone doing their thing without the shrill sound of overexcited, screaming girls.
 Pickups by car can be tricky, as the car park is small.

 THE MUDDY VERDICT

-Good for: Kids who could benefit from a nurturing, supportive, non-hot-house style school.
-Joiner inners – with small numbers, comes opportunity to play instruments, have a go at sports and be part of the community.
+Good for: Kids who are up for the challenge – with small numbers, comes opportunity to play instruments, have a go at sports and be part of the community.
 Plus parents looking for a school that has acres of space without it being in the middle of nowhere.